kubernetes/kubernetes/docs/getting-started-guides/centos/centos_manual_config.md

 KUBELET_ARGS=""
 ```

-* Start the appropriate services on minion (centos-minion).
+* Start the appropriate services on node (centos-minion).

 ```
 for SERVICES in kube-proxy kubelet docker; do